thervh70/ContextProject_RDD/README.md

 You've now activated TSLint.

+Installing MaDGe (dependency tool) and using it:
+- Run 'npm install madge' (library)
+- Run 'npm -g install madge' (command-line tool) You've now installed MaDGe.
+- Run 'madge' for using MaDGe (it will return all options)
+- Run (for example) 'madge -f amd -c ./src' for checking circular dependencies within the source code.
+- (Optional) GraphViz can be used for visualizing the results.

+More examples can be found [here](https://github.com/pahen/madge).

 ### Building and Installing the Extension
 - Run `build.sh` to build the extension
   - `build.sh clean` empties the build directory before building